 One of the responses to the shampoo article came from hair professional C.C.
 Courville of Louisiana.
 In that the subject of her message was “Kudos on the shampoo article!”
 I sensed we had a “thrifty” connection so I grabbed the opportunity to ask her professional opinion on conditioners:

 “My all-time favorite conditioning spray, which is a leave-in that you spray into clean, towel-dried hair, is a professional product called Biolage Daily Leave-In Tonic by Matrix.
-This spray-in, leave-in conditioner can be used daily.
+This spray-in, a leave-in conditioner can be used daily.

 “Biolage also has a conditioning balm that can be used weekly.
 After shampooing use a dime- to a quarter-sized amount (depending on the thickness of hair), work through from scalp to ends, even combing through if desired.
 Leave on for 5 to 20 minutes then thoroughly rinse out.”